cartierzhou/frank.lovecch.io/thoughts/_posts/2013-01-21-civil-disobedience.markdown

 ```

 <h2>[patriotisms]</h2>
-Nearly the [entirety](http://jacquesmattheij.com/life-as-a-service) of who you are is derived from the location in which you were birthed.
+Nearly the [entirety](http://jacquesmattheij.com/life-as-a-service) of your influences are derived from the location in which you were born.
 Religious zealots are amazingly good at ignoring this fact.
-I, for one, am certain there was no choice given to me on the matter of where I would be born unto **\[this is not a [Non Sequitir](http://www.gocomics.com/nonsequitur) comic, after all...or is it?\]**.
+I, for one, am certain there was no choice given to me on the matter **\[this is not a [Non Sequitir](http://www.gocomics.com/nonsequitur) comic, after all...or is it?\]**.
 As things stand, my hospital-issued birth certificate retains a stamped address located in _The United States of America_.
 Lucky me.

 ```
 Give me your tired, your poor, Your huddled masses yearning to breathe free.
 ```

-Growing up in here meant growing up cowboy; we've all got an inkling of John Wayne in us.
+Growing up here meant growing up cowboy; we've all got an inkling of John Wayne in us.
 It is noticeable when comparing myself to _every_ European I have _ever_ encountered: I find myself to be more direct, but less frigid.
 Casual is as casual does.
 More wasteful.
 More impermeable.

 I understand stereotypes of Americans aren't far off, physically, from much of the population - sneakers, jeans, and an XL t-shirt, but the real beauty of living here is that we are all vastly, distinctly, different.
 Of course we can't come to an agreement on anything. **But that's the point of this place.** It's a safe haven for the world's different.
 The very principles we founded ourselves upon _should_ have made this apparent, but the words inscribed in the stanzas on our Lady of Liberty somehow went out of fashion.